ant-media/helm/README.md

 ```
 Then wait for the certificate to be created.

-If everything went well, the output of the `kubectl get certificate` command will show the value `True` as follows.
+If everything went well, the output of the `kubectl get -n antmedia certificate` command will show the value `True` as follows.
 ```
 NAME                   READY   SECRET                 AGE antmedia-cert-origin   True    antmedia-cert-origin   21m